carlfischer1/winimagecompat/README.md

 Microsoft also provides a general tag that always provides the latest version of the image.
 For Windows Server 2016 this is the ```ltsc2016``` tag.
 When specifying that tag, or no tag, the exact version of the base image returned is not predictable as new patch level images become available over time.

-Many 3rd party images derived from Windows Server base images, such as ```library\python```, specify the ```ltsc2016``` tag or no tag at all.
+Many 3rd party images derived from Windows Server base images, such as ```library/python```, specify the ```ltsc2016``` tag or no tag at all.
 In those cases, here are two methods to ensure a predictable version of the Windows base images is used:

 ### Fork the dockerfile
 For some images it may be possible to create a copy of the image's ```dockerfile``` and replace a general Windows base image reference with an explicit one, pinning it to the specified version.